Hurstville Oval: Rugby Union

 The St. George Rugby Union Football Club used the Oval from 1928 until 1939, and then again from 1950 until 1988.
 The club produced 18 Wallabies in that period, starting with Dan Carroll being the first in 1908, two years after the club was formed.
 Prior to 1928, the club played at Brighton Le Sands, Arncliffe and also used Kogarah Oval.

 Rugby League

 During the NSWRL competition, the St George Dragons club used the ground as their home-ground matches, from 1921 until 1924, before moving to Earl Park in 1925.
 The club later returned to the ground in 1940, and remained there until 1949.
 The Dragons moved to Kogarah Oval in 1950, where they remained for many years.

 The Dragons' Jack Lindwall has two club records for the club – scoring most points in a match and most tries in a match – both records were held at Hurstville Oval (on 3 May 1947, against Manly-Warringah Sea Eagles.

+Australian football

+Australian football was played by the St George Australian "rules" football club in the 1950s and 1960s at Hurstville Oval prior to the move to Olds Park in Penhurst.